The Jordan Valley

 Sabbath Traditions During Jesus’ Time

-First he posed them a question regarding the great King David whom the Pharisees adored.
-While David was on the run from King Saul he had nothing to eat and one day he entered town of Nob and tricked the priest Into giving him the consecrated bread there was meant to be eaten only by priests.
-David callous act brought the raging mad King Saul down to Nob where he executed 85 priests.
+Jesus asked them a question regarding the great King David whom the Pharisees adored.
+While David was on the run from King Saul, he had nothing to eat and one day he entered town of Nob and tricked the priest into giving him the consecrated bread there was meant to be eaten only by priests.
+David callous act brought the raging King down to Nob where he executed all the priests of the town.

 David eating the consecrated bread was never questioned by the Pharisees in the teachings in fact it was praised that he brought bread for his companion as well which was a lie as David was alone on the run at that time.
 But when the poor, who were allowed to gather grain from the fields on the Sabbath precisely because the fields were otherwise deserted, attempted to feed themselves, the Pharisees rushed in with their rulebook to stop them.